StatResp/statresp.github.io/_pages/talks.md

 author_profile: true
 ---

 1. We gave a talk on [Learning Incident Prediction Models Over Large Geographical Areas for Emergency Response](https://youtu.be/f5nsTsgbGvY) at the [7th International Conference on Smart Computing](https://www.smart-comp.info/).
 See the full paper [here](https://arxiv.org/abs/2106.08307).
+Slides are available [here](files/Smartcomp2021.pdf).

 2. We gave a talk on [Hierarchical Planning for Resource Allocation in Emergency Response Systems](https://youtu.be/-9tWAdXiS14) at the [12th ACM/IEEE International Conference on Cyber-Physical Systems, 2021](http://iccps.acm.org/2021/).
 See the full paper [here](https://arxiv.org/abs/2012.13300).